Housing Association Board Questions 2026 – Two Years On

 4. Do we have the right skills around the table?

-Smaller HAs often recruit board members through networks rather than structured skills audits, which means gaps can develop gradually.
+Smaller HAs often recruit board members through networks rather than structured skills audits, which means gaps can develop gradually (although the trend towards better processes does appear to be growing, which is good – and about time).
 The combination of financial pressure, building safety obligations, and consumer regulation now requires boards to have real depth across several disciplines — finance, housing management, risk, and increasingly data and digital literacy.

 5. How confident are we in our financial resilience over the next three years?